-A better approach in UAVs simulations is presented in (Hartman et al., 2014).
-Tpresented a quite detailed quad-copter dynamic modelling and Simulation package accompanied with extended documentation and instructions.
+A better approach in UAVs simulations is presented in Hartman, 2014 (Hartman et al., 2014).
+They presented a quite detailed quad-copter dynamic modelling and Simulation package accompanied with extended documentation and instructions.
 The researchers have built the simulation making extensive use of Matlab and Simulink.
 Using this tool the designer can define the exact geometry of the dominant parts of the UAV like motors, electronic speed controllers, central hub and arms (fig.X.12) and simulate scenarios with different initial conditions and paths.
-The documentation does not include instruction extend the model with various sensors nor include the ability to custom maps with obstacles and test different behaviours.
-It is a but, in my opinion, intended to different testing scenarios where the designer experiment with the geometry and the configuration of a UAV rather than a given UAV and test behaviours in different stimuli.
+The documentation does not include instructions on extending the model with various sensors nor does it include the ability to build custom maps with obstacles and to test different behaviours.
+It is an admirable attempt but, in my opinion, it is intended to different testing scenarios where the designers experiment with the geometry and the configuration of a UAV rather than have a given UAV and test behaviours in different stimuli.